zyjwuyan/BBS-Net/README.md

              -BBSNet.pth
           ...

  - Note that the depth maps of the raw data above are not normalized.
-If you train and test using the normalized depth maps (can be downloaded from [here](http://dpfan.net/d3netbenchmark/)), the performance will be improved.
+If you train and test using the normalized depth maps, the performance will be improved.

 ## 3. Training & Testing